Birds-1

 Birds-1 was the first iteration of a multinational program called the Joint Global Multi-Nations Birds Satellite project, or Birds project, to help countries build their first satellite.
 The Japanese Kyushu Institute of Technology (KIT) supported the design and fabrication of the satellites.
 The constellation was launched by a Falcon 9 rocket to the International Space Station on 3 June 2017, as part of CRS-11, where it was released from the Kibō module into space.
 Japan, Ghana, Mongolia, Nigeria, and Bangladesh participated in the Birds-1 program, all building identical satellites for the constellation.

-All of the Birds-1 satellites deorbited in May 2019.
+All of the Birds-1 satellites were deorbited in May 2019.

 Background

 The Kyushu Institute of Technology (KIT) in Japan supports non-spacefaring countries to build their first satellite through a program called The Joint Global Multi-Nation Birds Satellite project (BIRDS).
 Five countries participated in the first Bird program: Japan, Ghana, Mongolia, Nigeria, and Bangladesh.
 The Birds project logo was designed by Ghanaian student Ernest Teye Matey.

-The Nigerian government had a background with satellites, but had never built one prior to Birds-1.
+The Nigerian government had a background with satellites but had never built one before Birds-1.
 Sometimes Mazaalai was referred to as Mongolia's first satellite, but it was launched by Bermuda-based company ABS and built by U.S. company Boeing.
 It was co-branded as MongolSat-1 after launch.
 Birds-1 successfully launched the first satellite for Bangladesh, Ghana, Mongolia, and Nigeria.